Skiing Safety Rules

 Attention!

-The off-piste area is not prepared, marked, signposted, controlled, or protected against inherent mountain and snow dangers, such as avalanches, cliffs, rocks, and crevices.
-It is a mistake to think that carrying the right equipment (avalanche transceiver, shovel, probe, and Airbag) is enough to keep you safe off-piste.
+The off-piste area is not groomed, marked, signposted, controlled, or protected against inherent mountain and snow dangers, such as avalanches, cliffs, rocks, and crevices.
+It is a mistake to think that carrying the right equipment (avalanche transceiver, shovel, probe, and airbag) is enough to keep you safe off-piste.
 All that equipment is essential and must always be carried when going off-piste.
 But it’s not enough, and certainly not sufficient to enter terrain that may not be safe.

 The risk of skiing off-piste is real, and you could die.